sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Flag Outlier
 ----------------------------------------

-Below is a sample workflow that contains Flag Outlier processor in Fire Insights.
+Below is a sample workflow that contains Flag Outlier processor in Sparkflows.
 It demonstrates the usage of Flag Outlier node to identify whether a data point is outlier in a series or not based on the lower and upper quantile set.

 It does the following processing of data: